Low-Content Book Profit Calculator

 Series pricing strategy

-Price book 1 low ($5.99–$6.99) to drive readers into the series, then price books 2+ at $9.99.
+Price book 1 low ($5.99 to $6.99) to drive readers into the series, then price books 2+ at $9.99.

 Common questions about this scenario

-Related pricing scenarios
+Related KDP pricing guides

 Get your cover sorted in 2 minutes